HrAbdullah1/SCAS/README.md

 # SCAS

-the objective is to detetct and track Vehicle in a certain place
+The objective is to detetct and track Vehicle in a certain place